 The Living Learning Communities (LLC) program caters to incoming first year students and aims to enrich their first year experience at the University of Hawaiʻi at Hilo.
 The academic curriculum associated with LLCs strive to strengthen peer-to-peer connections among students with similar interests and career goals, while also providing an opportunity to work alongside a faculty member in their chosen field of interest.
 Our programming introduces students to practitioners in their specific interests through applied learning experiences throughout Hawaiʻi Island.
 These opportunities allow for students to become familiar with Hawaiʻi Island and promote a supportive community of peers.

 Your experience will be shaped by the community you choose, making your first year at UH Hilo memorable.
 In your community, you will be surrounded by students who are passionate about your interests, making it easy to make friends fast.

-LLC participants will be placed in either Hale Kanilehua or Hale Kēhau according to the community that they are interested in.
-LLC participants are welcome to utilize amenities and facilities in Hale Kanilehua for Access to a technology lab equipped with desktop computers and peer mentors/tutors, a shared lounge space, and community kitchen is available for all participants.
+LLC participants will be placed in Hale Kēhau according to the community they are interested in.
+LLC participants are welcome to utilize amenities and facilities in Hale Kanilehua for Access to a technology lab equipped with desktop computers, a shared lounge space, and a community kitchen.

 - Hawaiian Language and Culture